tuhuli/Planttracking./README.md

 The filter type and the path to the video with probability maps are needed to run the program.
 The CNN output is located in data/videos.
-The video provided by the industry partner is in the original directory.
-The original video can also be found there and can be used as --output_video_path.
+The video provided by the industry partner can be found at https://drive.google.com/drive/folders/1ICQ5WxdF4GXHzYbMCmybX3vOG8a83Vnj?usp=drive_link.
+The original video can also be found there and can be used as
+--output_video_path.
 The artificial videos are located in data/videos/synthetic.

 ```markdown